st4sd/overview/src/pages/restart.md

    - This can be done using the experiment package directory structure or using a manifest.
 - The `hooks` directory must also contain an empty `__init__.py` file
 - If the file containing the restart hook function is called `restart.py` then nothing further is required.
 However:
-     - This `restart` hook function will be called for every component and it is the developer's responsibility to filter what should happen based on the component it is being called for
+     - This `restart` hook function will be called for every component, and it is the developer's responsibility to filter what should happen based on the component it is being called for
 - If the file containing the restart hook function is called any other name then this name must be specified in the components YAML using `restartHookFile`
      - This `restart` hook function will only be called for components that specify it via `restartHookFile`

-For example you might create restart hook for a component called `MyComponent` in a file `mycomponent.py`.
+For example, you might create restart hook for a component called `MyComponent` in a file `mycomponent.py`.
 The configuration of `MyComponent` would contain

 ```yaml
 command: